 Explosion in Milton Keynes leaves homes without power

-Slabs and bricks were thrown into the air as CityFibre box exploded
+Slabs and bricks were thrown into the air as a result of the explosion

-A newly installed CityFibre broadband fibre box on Tattenhoe exploded this afternoon, causing paving slabs and bricks to be thrown into the air.
+A explosion in Tattenhoe caused paving slabs and bricks to be thrown into the air.

 Nobody was injured and nearby parked cars escaped damage, but homes in the area were left without power afterwards.